VallThore/SubCipher/README.md

 SubCipher
 =========

-Substitution Cipher written for DSM-51 in C
+Substitution Shift Cipher written for DSM-51 in C

 *License*